sidetoolco/kleva-sales-deck/WARP.md

 - Edit slide headings, subtitles, and body text directly in HTML
 - Keep accent text in `<span class="accent-text">` for pink coloring
 - Search for "Slide X:" to find sections quickly
+- For translations, update `data-en` and `data-es` attributes on elements (buttons, headings, paragraphs)

 ### To Update Metrics
 - Hook slide (line ~412): Grid with 3 metric values